 None of this would have been possible without all the incredible efforts of our founding team, festival managers, the board of trustees, funders, Festival Friends and Patrons, and volunteers.
 It has truly been the greatest privilege working with everyone to realise our dream of bringing memorable musical experiences to Hatfield House.

 Sincere thanks to our audience for supporting this special festival and, of course, to Lord and Lady Salisbury for making us feel so welcome in their home.
-We look forward to bringing you our broadcast concerts in the autumn, and seeing you all again in person in 2021 for our 10th anniversary celebrations.
+We look forward to seeing you all again in person in the autumn for our 10th anniversary celebrations.

 — Read more